Wigner Function Tomography via Optical Parametric Amplification

+More interestingly, being immune to loss, the method also allows for the simultaneous tomography of multiple modes, if a mode sorter is placed before detection.
+By scanning the phase between the pump and the modes, different quadratures of all modes can be measured simultaneously.
+Notably, this property is impossible with usual homodyne tomography because of inevitable losses accompanying mode sorting.

-In addition to being tolerant to detection loss and noise, this method is suitable for the tomography of states occupying different spatial and spectral modes.
-Here, we applied it to the strongest spatial mode of a multimode squeezed vacuum, but by filtering other spatial modes one could reconstruct the quantum states of any of them, or all at once.
-This makes the method a perfect candidate for high-dimensional quantum information applications~\cite{Ra2020Feb,Erhard2020Jul}.
-Moreover, the method can assist chip-based generation, manipulation, and detection of quantum states~\cite{Nehra2022Sep,Yang2021Aug,Zhang2019Dec,Masada2015May,Raffaelli2018Feb}, which pave the way towards real photonic quantum computers.
+The possibility to characterize all modes at once and the loss immunity makes the method a perfect candidate for high-dimensional quantum information applications~\cite{Ra2020Feb,Erhard2020Jul}.
+Moreover, the method can assist chip-based generation, manipulation, and detection of quantum states~\cite{Nehra2022Sep,Yang2021Aug,Zhang2019Dec,Masada2015May,Raffaelli2018Feb}, which paves the way towards real photonic quantum computers.

+\textbf{Acknowledgments} This work was funded within the QuantERA II Programme (project SPARQL) that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733, with the funding organization Deutsche Forschungsgemeinschaft.

-This work was supported by the QuantERA grant SPARQL.
-The authors are part of the Max Planck School of Photonics, supported by BMBF, Max Planck Society, and Fraunhofer Society.
-We thank Farid Khalili and Radim Filip for helpful discussions.
+\textbf{The authors} are part of the Max Planck School of Photonics, supported by BMBF, Max Planck Society, and Fraunhofer Society.
+We thank Farid Khalili, Radim Filip, Laszlo Ruppert and \'Eva R\'acz for helpful discussions.